brightspot/react-examples/restification/README.md

 Test the query to confirm the results are as expected.

 Create the REST Mapping for the query.
-The form will be automatically completed but under 'REST Mapping Method(s)', be sure to check 'POST' so that it displays both GET and POST.
+The form will be automatically completed but under 'REST Mapping Method(s)', be sure to select 'POST' so that it displays both GET and POST.

-1. Test the GET endpoint by entering '[http://localhost/members-api/all-members](http://localhost/members-api/all-members)' into your browser.
+1. Test the GET endpoint by visiting '[http://localhost/members-api/all-members](http://localhost/members-api/all-members)' into your browser.
-2. Test the second REST mapping endpoint with a GET request made with the display name as the parameter by entering 'http://localhost/members-api/member?arguments={Member Display Name Here}'
+2. Test the second REST mapping endpoint with a GET request made with the display name as the parameter by visiting 'http://localhost/members-api/member?arguments={Member Display Name Here}' in your browser.

 ## Step 4 Run the React App

-Test this in the included React App.
+Test the endpoint using the included React App.

 From the 'app' directory in the terminal, run: